 For me, the John Rylands Library building is the most impressive of Manchester landmarks and for atmosphere alone it should be at the top of your things-to-do list.
 As inferior architecture rises on all sides, like Scrooge’s ghosts of Christmas future, this place stands as both testament to supreme craftsmanship, and also to the lofty intentions of someone with a few quid to spare.

-It is worthy of note that, although the University of Manchester was made custodian of the library in 1972, anyone can use the Historic Reading Room and also view the collections – Enriqueta Rylands opened it for you, whoever you are, and that ethos remains.
+It is worthy of note that, although the University of Manchester was made custodian of the library in 1972 (in the days before higher education became a questionable business model), anyone can use the Historic Reading Room and also view the collections – Enriqueta Rylands opened it for you, whoever you are, and that ethos remains.

-The Historic Reading Room is also a great place to study, but get your seat early at exam times – there’ isn’t a great deal of room (and if you’re in my favourite seat, there will be trouble).
+The Historic Reading Room is also a great place to study, but get your seat early at exam times – there’ isn’t a great deal of room, particularly as (speaking of business models) a few years ago the custodians shifted some of the study tables into the foyer shop and have never been replaced.
+Oh, and if you’re in my favourite seat, there will be trouble.